MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-overview.md

 ---
-title: Bot Builder REST APIs  | Microsoft Docs
+title: Bot Framework REST APIs  | Microsoft Docs
 description: Get started with the Bot Framework REST APIs that can be used to build bots and clients that connect to bots.
 author: RobStand
 ms.author: kamrani